 In terms of overall features and functionalities, this is the kind of drill that does everything it needs to do and nothing more.
 It wasn’t designed to reinvent the wheel and nor are there any needless complexities built into the device simply for the sake of being there.

-The Black and Decker LDX120C comes with a 20-volt Lithium Ion battery - Lithium Ion batteries hold more charge than a standard NiCAD battery, while at the same time charging considerably faster.
+This LDX120C drill kit comes with a 20-volt Lithium Ion battery - Lithium Ion batteries hold more charge than a standard NiCAD battery, while at the same time charging considerably faster.
 This drill delivers impressive torque for its size and price, with a comfortable weight that comes in at just under 6.5lbs.

 Even with prolonged use, the handle remains comfortable to grip at all times and is a pleasure to work with.
 The LDX120C has a fixing keyless throw that is a 3/8″.
 The grip has 11 settings that are ideal for a wide range of applications.